Lauren Boebert separates personal, private Twitter accounts in response to federal lawsuit

 “She went through the exact same thing and settled for $10,000 and had to unblock her constituent,” Buentello said.
 “I think maybe (Boebert) should talk to her fellow seditionist Marjorie Taylor Greene and maybe hear about her lessons in the First Amendment.”

-Asked why she’s not requesting Boebert to defray damages excluding lawyer fees, Buentello said, “My lawyers don’t work for free.”
+Asked why she’s not requesting Boebert to pay damages but is asking for lawyer fees, Buentello said, “My lawyers don’t work for free.”

 “Why should I have to pay hundreds, maybe even thousands of dollars, for Rep. Boebert to get a ninth grade civics education?” she said.
 “It’s embarrassing.”